umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/troubleshooting-siteperformance.md

 You can find a list of general performance anti-patterns in Umbraco here: https://our.umbraco.com/documentation/Reference/Common-Pitfalls/

-## In addition to that, here are some things we see often:
+## In addition to that, here are some things we see often

 ### Excessive indexing